 5. Bookstore or online?

 Both are good.
 I especially can remain for hours days in a bookshop.
-But as I now live in the countryside part in Japan, the nearest bookstore that sells English books is an hour train ride so I usually bought my books at the online store. #ForeverAmazonFangirl
+But as I now live in the countryside part of Japan, the nearest bookstore that sells English books is an hour train ride so I usually bought my books at the online store. #ForeverAmazonFangirl

 6. Standalone or trilogy?